What Is Considered American Made?

 While there is an abundance of laws and regulations that must be met to be considered American Made, there are many things that slide through the cracks.
 The official definition of “American Made is set by the Federal Trade Commission or FTC.

 The FTC requires if a product is to be advertised as “Made in the USA”, that the product must be made entirely or virtually entirely made in the States.

 This leaves many things left to the imagination.
 What does virtually entirely mean?
 What are businesses really having to do to be considered compliant with the “Made in the United States” standard?

-What Is The Industry Standard?
+What Is Considered Industry Standard?

 For all products except for automobiles, textiles, wool, and fur, there is no law that requires a company to disclose the percentage of the content of the product that was made in the United States.
 These products are exempt from reporting to consumers if they are not advertising that they are American Made.

 For companies that are advertising that their product is “Made in the USA”, they have many regulations that they must follow.
 The FTC requires that “all significant parts and processing’s that go into the product must be of U.S. origin.
 The product should contain no or negligible foreign content.”

 If products are advertised in the U.S as American Made, the final assembly or processing must happen inside of the United States.
 The Federal Trade Commission looks primarily at the finished product and takes into consideration how much of the product is composed of foreign parts that are attributed to the product in total.